The Best 7 Foods for Gut Health

 Your Gut and Mental Health

-It turns out the brain and gut bacteria can communication just as the gut bacteria communicates with the intestines.
+It turns out the brain and gut bacteria can communicate just as the gut bacteria communicate with the intestines.

 With this connection in place, gut bacteria can influence your thoughts and feelings.
 Certain gut bacteria regulate neurotransmitters.